egeloen/ivory-google-map/doc/overlay/info_window.md

 ## Append to a map/marker

-After building your info window, you can add it to a map with:
+After building your info window, you can add it to a map (the info window is draw at the info window coordinate):

 ``` php
 $map->getOverlayManager()->addInfoWindow($infoWindow);
 ```

-Or attach it directly to a marker with:
+Or you can attach it to a marker (the info window is draw on top of the marker):

 ``` php
 $marker->setInfoWindow($infoWindow);
 ```